Be Informed

 The Brothers of Mercy Wellness Campus offers all types of senior living options and, based on certain criteria, we do our best to ensure that your needs are met on every level at one of our communities.

-Although we do not offer any type of care or services at the senior apartments, you may bring in meal service, medical services or any other type of services you would bring into a private home.
+Although we do not offer any type of care or services at Trier Woods independent living apartments, you may bring in meal service, medical services or any other type of services you would bring into a private home.

 As a resident of Montabaur Heights, you will receive priority consideration to all higher levels of care offered on the Brothers of Mercy Wellness Campus.
 We offer Assisted Living and Memory Care at the Sacred Heart Home, along with rehabilitation, skilled nursing or palliative care in the Brothers of Mercy Skilled Nursing and Rehabilitation Center.

 We understand that pets are considered part of your family and can be essential for your emotional well-being.
 Montabaur Heights has dedicated apartments in the building for small dogs (under 25 pounds) and other pets.
-A one-time non-refundable pet fee of $250 per unit is required and a nominal fee of $25/month will be added to your monthly rent.
+There is a $25 monthly charge for the pet.